---------------------------------------

 Sources

+By administrative negligence, local managers of urban areas lose control over what is built and assembled in public places.
+As businesses look for ways to increase profits, cleanliness, architecture, logic and use of space in urban areas are suffering from visual clutter.
+Variations in the environment are determined by the location of various objects.
 For example, public transport stations, garbage cans, large panels and stalls.
 Insensitivity of local administration is another cause for visual pollution.
 For example, poorly planned buildings and transportation systems create visual pollution.
 The increase in high-rise buildings brings negative change to the visual and physical characteristics of a city, which reduces the readability of the city and destroys natural environments.

 Advertising is a mirror and shaper of public outlook, social behaviors and standards.
 A frequent criticism against advertising is that there is too much of it.
 However, with the introduction of new communication technologies the fragmentation and incentive nature of advertising methods will improve, reducing clutter.
 Thus, with the increase of mobile device usage, more money goes to advertising on social media websites and mobile apps.
 Vandalism, in the form of graffiti is defined as street markings, offensive and inappropriate messages made without the owner’s consent.
 Graffiti adds to visual clutter as it disturbs the view.
 Billboards are another example of excessive advertising.
 This form of visual pollution has been alleged to distract drivers, corrupt public taste, boost the infinite need of consumption and clutter the land.
 See highway beautification.